davidje13/collection-storage/README.md

 ```

 **warning**: Redis support is experimental and the database format is likely
 to change in later versions.
-Atomicity of operations is not guaranteed when
-using Redis, so uniqueness constraints may be violated, and index lookups may
-return inconsistent results.

 ## Usage